openpaul/cookbook/docs/index.md

 ---
 # Recipe Collection

 This is a collection of recipes we like to cook at home.
-Some recipes are well written and others are more like notes to us to remember that we could cook this dish again.

-Feel free to use the recipes as you wish or as an inspiration for what to cook next.

-All recipes are also provided as a PDF file to print on double sided A5 index cards: [Recipes.pdf](recipes.pdf)
+See [About](About) for more details.

 ## Recipes